skyvers/skyve-dev-guide/chapters/concepts.md

 sb.append("The invoice is overdue and should have been paid on ");
 sb.append(customer.getDefaultDateConverter().toDisplayValue(bean.getActDate()));
 ```
-_Figure 7 - The use of converters ensures consistent representation_
+_The use of converters ensures consistent representation_

 ### Resources